 The winning ingredients: strawberry purée and equal parts freeze dried strawberries.
 These two types of strawberries accentuated together truly upped the strawberry flavour game.

-Basically, you need to purée 1 cup of fresh strawberries in a food processor, strain it until it becomes 3/4 cups, and then reduce it to 1/4 cup of smooth, bright red strawberry jelly.
+You will need 1 cup of fresh strawberries in a food processor, strain it until it becomes 3/4 cups, and then reduce it in a saucepan to 1/4 cup of smooth, bright red strawberry jelly.

 The next step was crushing the freeze dried strawberries into a fine powder.
-Surprisingly, it was a mission finding freeze dried strawberries (none of the grocery stores or health/bulk food stores near me had them, but I victoriously got my hands on them at MEC, in their Camping department of all places).
-But again, I am here to tell you that the blood, sweat and tears for these cupcakes are worth it.
+I got my hands on freeze dried strawberries at MEC, in their Camping department of all places.

-Now that my dramatic narrating is over, mixing these strawberry concoctions together with the standard buttercream frosting ingredients created such a beautiful, creamy, smooth, heavenly pink bowl of whipped strawberry goodness.
+The combination of the strawberry purée and the strawberry powder mixed together with the standard buttercream frosting ingredients created such a beautiful, creamy, smooth, heavenly pink bowl of whipped strawberry goodness.

 I didn’t even need to use food colouring like the recipe called for.
 The strawberries naturally created a pop of bright pink, which looked so gorgeous against the dark brown of the chocolate and the golden foil of the liner.